Chalk River Laboratories Near Surface Disposal Facility Project

 - Information about the environmental assessment for the NSDF project

-- Information from the Canadian Environmental Assessment Registry on the NSDF project
+- Information from the Canadian Impact Assessment Registry on the NSDF project

 - Fact Sheet: Oversight of Canada's Framework for Radioactive Waste Management